 “Americans waste more than 40 percent of the food we produce for consumption.
 That comes at an annual cost of more than $100 billion.
 At the same time, food prices and the number of Americans without enough to eat continues to rise.”

 You can help eliminate your own consumer waste by utilizing organ meats, bones for bone broths, roots, leaves and stems for soups, teas and replanting.
 John Moody, chairman of The Farm to Consumer Legal Defense Fund and Kentucky farmer, circles Louisville coffee shops and gathers old coffee intended for trash and puts it to good use.
 “I use it to feed my land and animals and have some of the richest soil in Louisville because of it.”
 Composting can be a very healthy and extremely easy way to add nutrients back into your own land and utilize left over food.
 Composting is also cheaper for the counties where you live because it could potentially reduce volume of work for sanitation services.

-Stay tuned for Part 4, the final post in the series.
+Check out Part 4, the final post in the series.